DanieleMeloni/finalCapstone/README.md

 # finalCapstone
 Name: inventory.py

-Description: it is a program that manages the inventory of shoes shop
+Description: it is a program that manages the inventory of shoes warehouse, it helps to track any iteam in the warehouse.

 Content:
   a.
 How to run the program